 - Sperm granulomas (small lumps, the size of a pea, caused by sperm leaking from the vas into the surrounding tissue).
 Most sperm granulomas do not produce any symptoms, rarely require treatment, and almost always resolves over time.
 If they cause tenderness anti-inflammatory medications like Advil usually resolves this.

 - Failure of the procedure.
 Vasectomy does not produce immediate sterility.
 Thus, after vasectomy the couple must use other contraceptive methods until vasectomy success is confirmed by post vasectomy semen analysis (PVSA).
-Ten weeks after vasectomy patient should bring a PVSA to the office.
-Specimen is obtained at home and brought to office within three hours after ejaculation.
+This test is brought to a lab (Lab Corp, Quest, etc.) ten weeks after the procedure.
+Specimen is obtained at home and brought to Lab within three hours after ejaculation.
 Patients may stop using other methods of contraception when examination of the PVSA shows azoospermia or in some circumstances only rare non-motile sperm.

 Patients considering vasectomy must be aware that even after vas occlusion is confirmed by PVSA (i.e. no sperm seen in the 10 week specimen), vasectomy still cannot be considered 100% guaranteed in preventing pregnancy.
 Even when the procedure is performed perfectly, recanalization, (sperm finding their way across the blocked ends of the vas deferens), can occur.
 In extremely rare cases, recanalization has been reported to occur even years after vasectomy.